 Information is available to clients and stakeholders about how to make a complaint or an appeal.
-This information is available on the website, in the Service User's Rights and Responsibilities document and included in resources and publications as appropriate.
+A copy of this Policy and a complaints form is available on the Weave website in the Contact Us section.
 Information to be included consists of: